Demkeys/DemkeysUnityShaders/ColorChanger/README.md

 __Example 1__:
 ![Example1](https://github.com/Demkeys/DemkeysUnityShaders/blob/master/ColorChanger/ExamplePic1.png)
-A simpler example to help you understand the operations.
+A simpler example to help you understand the operations and how the values change.
 In this example the texture has only one color, Red, which in RGB would be (1,0,0).
 On the left you see the original texture color (red).
 On the right you see the resulting color after color changing operations (green).
 Let's take a look at the properties:
 Red Channel Operator: Subtract
 Red Channel Operand: R
 This means the value of R will be subtracted by itself.